General Guidelines for Disability Documentation

 - Clinical Summary: A narrative clinical summary must include the following:

-- A history of presenting symptoms, the current severity and expected duration of symptoms, a description of functional limitations and the impact of the disability on the student’s current participation in courses, programs, services, or any other activities of the College and a basis for the opinion.
+- A history of presenting symptoms, the current severity and expected duration of symptoms, a description of functional limitations and the impact of the disability on the student’s current participation in courses, programs, services, or any other activities of the University and a basis for the opinion.

 - A detailed statement and explanation as to what major life activity(ies) is/are substantially limited by the student’s condition(s) and a rating of the limitation, such as mild, moderate, substantial, or severe of each affected major life activity, both with and without the use of mitigating measures, such as treatment and medication.